caproto/caproto/doc/source/iocs.rst

         simple:A
         simple:B

-Using the threading client context we created above, we can interact read these values and write to them.
+Using the threading client context we created above, we can read these values and write to them.

 .. ipython:: python